Solar Panel Cost Guide in Paterson, NJ (Mar 2023)

 How to Save on Solar Panels

-- Reputation: The North American Board of Certified Energy Practitioners (NABCEP) is a respected certification organization for renewable energy professionals.
-If your solar panel installer is NABCEP-certified, it most likely has a good reputation and is qualified to do the job well.
-Another way you can check your installer's reputation is by reading reviews.
+- Reputation: The North American Board of Certified Energy Practitioners (NABCEP) is a respected certification organization for sustainable energy professionals.
+If your solar panel installer is NABCEP-certified, it likely has a good reputation and is qualified to do the job well.
+Another way you can look into your installer’s reputation is by reading reviews.

 Best Regional Coverage